prmr/DesignBook/exercises/e-chapter9.md

 ## Exercise 10

-Use a IntStream-based expression to compute the minimum, maximum, average, and sum of a sequence of one million integers.
-Do the same with `double` numbers.
+Use a IntStream-based expression to compute the minimum, maximum, average, and sum of a sequence of one million integers between 0 and 100 (inclusive).
+Do the same with `double` numbers (in which case `1.0` can be exclusive.

 ## Exercise 11